 We have incurred significant costs and expenses in building our platform, growing our client base and developing capabilities in data analytics and technology.
 Our business model is highly scalable and our platform is built to support our continued growth.
 While we expect our operating costs and expenses to increase in absolute terms as our business expands, we also expect them to decrease as a proportion of our revenues as we improve the operating efficiency of our platform and achieve more economies of scale.
-We have expended significant costs and expenses in attracting and acquiring traffic to our platform, and converting such traffic into our insurance clients.
-We pay service fees to our user traffic channels, which is the largest component of our operating costs and expenses.
-We plan to carefully select influential user traffic channels and further optimize our client acquisition channels to reduce such operating costs as a percentage of our total revenues.
-For our own client acquisition efforts, we incur personnel costs, including base salaries and performance bonuses.
-In order to maintain and improve the operating efficiency of our platform, we should expand our client base efficiently without disproportionately adding our personnel costs.
-Furthermore, we have invested in accumulating and processing multi-dimensional client data and transaction data, and we plan to conduct in-depth analytics and analysis of client needs that will contribute to our client acquisition and conversion, product design and risk management capabilities, which in turn improves our overall operating margin.
+We have invested in accumulating and processing multi-dimensional client data and transaction data, and we plan to conduct in-depth analytics and analysis of client needs that will contribute to our client acquisition and conversion, product design and risk management capabilities, which in turn improves our overall operating margin.